wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 ### Setup new subscriptions

-Now we will setup a new subscription to the topic to downloaded cyclone-track data from the WIS2 Training Broker.
+Now we will setup a new subscription to the topic to downloaded cyclone track data from the WIS2 Training Broker.

 Login to the **wis2downloader** container: